7 ChatGPT Prompts for ESL Teachers

 Length: 12-15 exchanges.
 Include a brief situation description at the top.

 Why it works: The dialog reflects the learner's actual professional context.
-Compare this to a generic "making appointments" dialog from a coursebook — there is no comparison in engagement or usefulness.
+Compare this to a generic "making appointments" dialog from a coursebook.
+There is no comparison in engagement or usefulness.

-Change the profession and scenario to match any learner: a lawyer preparing for client consultations, a doctor practicing patient conversations in a second language, a customer service manager handling complaints.
+Customization: Change the profession and scenario to match any learner: a lawyer preparing for client consultations, a doctor practicing patient conversations in a second language, a customer service manager handling complaints.

 You are an ESL tutor.
 Create 8 fill-in-the-blank sentences practicing the present perfect tense for a B1 learner who is a nurse.
 All sentences should relate to healthcare situations she encounters at work.
 Provide the answer key separately at the bottom.